andrewbearsley/lacework-alert-reporting/README.md

 1. Retrieves the report definition
 2. Extracts unique policy IDs from the report definition
 3. Retrieves policy details (with caching and rate limiting)
-4. Gets list of AWS accounts from cloud integrations
+4. Lists AWS accounts from cloud integrations
 5. Fetches compliance reports for each account using Lacework CLI
 6. Aggregates compliance statistics and writes to CSV